 Content strategy

-- Decision frameworks: "FHA vs. conventional — how to think about which is right for you"
+- Decision frameworks: "FHA vs. conventional loans: deciding what's strong for you"

 Product workflow